sixhops/css-box-model-and-positioning/README.md

 - Create floating elements to position content removed from the standard document flow
 - Create a page with multicolumn layout

+> STP: Altered the order of these objectives to match the lesson flow.

 ### Preparation
 *Before this lesson, students should already be able to:*